Signing your Contract of Sale.

 Your solicitor will thoroughly review the contract for you, but it’s important you also take a good look.

-Make sure the contract has your full and complete names on it (including middle name) and correct spelling as shown on your passport and drivers licence.
+Make sure the contract has your full and complete legal names on it (including full middle name) and correct spelling as shown on your passport and drivers licence.

-The finance date must be achievable with your lender and we can advise you of this and your solicitor can advise you of the settlement date.
+The finance date must be achievable with your lender and we can advise you of this and your solicitor can assist you with a suitable settlement date.

 Many buyers, especially first home buyers, can be intimidated by a contract of sale.
 To help familiarise yourself with it before you make an offer, I got a copy of the REIQ ‘Contract for Houses and Residential Land’ (fifteenth edition) which is what we use here in QLD.
 I have made some notes to give you an overview of a few key sections.
 Please check with your solicitor regarding your own contract before you sign it.
 You can download this for free here.